sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 >When an invitation type is not successful, you will receive an error notification during submission.
 You need to do as follows:
 >
 >- To troubleshoot [email invitation](#email-invitation) or [create account](#create-account) issues:
->    - Raise a service request by clicking on the email link provided and attach the Trace ID.
+>    - Raise a service request by clicking on the support email link provided in the error notification and attach the Trace ID.
 >- To troubleshoot [batch upload](#batch-upload) issues:
 >    1. In the user list of the uploaded file, click the ellipsis on the row with errors.
 >    2. Click **View details**.